bucs110fall2023/final-project-happyme/README.md

     Expected Outcome:

 Test Case 5: Game Over Condition

-    Test Description: Confirm that the game ends when the player loses all lives.
+    Test Description: Confirm that the game ends when the player has viewed all fish tanks.
     Test Steps:
-    Start the game.
+        1. Start the game.
-    Play until the player loses all lives.
+        2. Click on the Start Button.
+        3. Move the character with the arrow keys so that it is touching the fish tank.
+        4. Click on the exit button when the pop up window appears.
+        5. Repeat steps 3-4 for all fish tanks.
-    Verify that the game displays a "Game Over" message.
+        6. Verify that the game displays a "You Finished!" message.
-    Expected Outcome: The game should display a "Game Over" message when the player loses all lives.
+    Expected Outcome: The game should display a "You Finished!" message when the player has viewed all aquarium exhibits.